ksmaheshkumar/dnsf_ckr/README.md

 ## Warning

 This application is only for education purposes.
-I wrote it to show how the DNS protocol can be unsecure in some cases and I think you should use it with responsability.
+I wrote it to show how the DNS protocol can be unsecure in some cases and I think you should use it with responsibility.

 ## How to build it?

-In order to build dnsf_ckr you need to use (Hefesto)[http://github.com/rafael-santiago/hefesto.git].
+In order to build dnsf_ckr you need to use [Hefesto](http://github.com/rafael-santiago/hefesto.git).

 After follow the steps to install Hefesto in your system, all you need to do (on shell) inside dnsf_ckr src subdirectory is invoke hefesto.
 Something like this: